 Head injuries are some of the most devastating injuries that can happen during a motor vehicle accident, fall or sports injury.
-This is because head injuries often damage brain cells which do not easily recover from an injury and permanent disability is the result.What is a Head Injury?
+This is because head injuries often damage brain cells which do not easily recover from an injury and permanent disability is the result.An Overview of a Traumatic Brain Injury

 There is a wide spectrum of head injuries, from a mild concussion to those injuries resulting in coma and death.
 Head injuries do not necessarily have to involve the brain.

 It can be an injury to the scalp, as in a laceration to the scalp, a skull fracture, or to the brain itself.
 The most common type of sports injury related to the brain is the concussion, which affects up to 3.8 million athletes per year.

 Among average people, about 1.5 million individuals suffer some kind of brain injury every year.
 About 5.3 million individuals at a time are suffering from the long-lasting effects of brain damage.
 Of these, 50,000 people die because of their brain trauma with medical costs and costs due to lost productivity being $48-$60 billion USD per year.